peteroupc/peteroupc.github.io/bernoulli.md

 > **Notes**:
 >
 > 1. Each _a_\[_i_\] acts as a control point for a 1-dimensional [**Bézier curve**](https://en.wikipedia.org/wiki/Bézier_curve), where _&lambda;_ is the relative position on that curve, the curve begins at  _a_\[0\], and the curve ends at _a_\[_n_\].
 For example, given control points 0.2, 0.3, and 0.6, the curve is at 0.2 when _&lambda;_ = 0, and 0.6 when _&lambda;_ = 1.
 (The curve, however, is not at 0.3 when _&lambda;_ = 1/2; in general, Bézier curves do not cross their control points other than the first and the last.)
-> 2. The problem of simulating polynomials in Bernstein form is related to _stochastic logic_, which involves simulating probabilities that arise out of Boolean functions (functions that use only AND, OR, NOT, and XOR operations) that take a fixed number of bits as input, where each bit has a separate probability of being 1 rather than 0, and output a single bit (for further discussion see (Qian et al. 2011\)[^7], Qian and Riedel 2008[^10]).
+> 2. The problem of simulating polynomials in Bernstein form is related to _stochastic logic_, which involves simulating probabilities that arise out of Boolean functions (functions that use only AND, OR, NOT, and exclusive-OR operations) that take a fixed number of bits as input, where each bit has a separate probability of being 1 rather than 0, and output a single bit (for further discussion see (Qian et al. 2011\)[^7], Qian and Riedel 2008[^10]).
 > 3. These algorithms can serve as an approximate way to simulate any function _f_ that maps the interval \[0, 1] to \[0, 1], whether continuous or not.
 In this case, _a_\[_j_\] is calculated as _f_(_j_/_n_), so that the resulting polynomial closely approximates the function.
 In fact, if _f_ is continuous, it's possible to choose _n_ high enough to achieve a given maximum error (this is a result of the so-called "Weierstrass approximation theorem").
 For more information, see my [**Supplemental Notes on Bernoulli Factories**](https://peteroupc.github.io/bernsupp.html).
 >
 > **Examples:**